The College Dropout Video Anthology

 The College Dropout Video Anthology is a DVD release featuring the music videos to the singles from American rapper Kanye West's debut studio album The College Dropout (2004), released on March 22, 2005.
 It featured the videos to the previously unreleased "Two Words", "Slow Jamz", "Through the Wire", "All Falls Down", the three versions of "Jesus Walks", and "The New Workout Plan".

-West has said on many occasions that he feels the imagery of his music videos are very important to him and an integral part to his art.
+Kanye West has said on many occasions that he feels the imagery of his music videos are very important to him and an integral part to his art.
 He contributed to the direction of the videos for "All Falls Down" and all three versions of "Jesus Walks".

 The initial music video for "Jesus Walks" was rejected by MTV and other networks for being inappropriate for airing, so West made an alternate version for MTV.
 A third video was also made, although rarely seen before this DVD.

-The College Dropout Video Anthology was accompanied by a bonus audio CD that featured seven otherwise unreleased songs by West.
+The College Dropout Video Anthology was accompanied by a bonus audio CD that featured seven otherwise unreleased songs by Kanye West.
 Three are remixes or reprises of songs from The College Dropout, two are alternate instrumental versions of Dropout tracks, and two ("It's Alright" and "Heavy Hitters") were previously unreleased originals.

 On June 12, 2006, the DVD/CD set was certified Gold by the Recording Industry Association of America (RIAA) once the album surpassed the 50,000 units sold.